-Caffeinated Thoughts Briefing 2016 is a Christian worldview conference for students and adults that will be held on Saturday, October 15, 2016 from 10:00a – 4:00p in Johnston, IA.
+The Caffeinated Thoughts Briefing was a Christian worldview conference for students and adults that we held in 2014, 2015, and 2016.
+Our last briefing was held on Saturday, October 15, 2016, in Johnston, IA.

 - To the rise of ISIS and Islamic terrorism, including homegrown terrorism?